kedacore/keda-docs/content/docs/2.0/scalers/redis-lists.md

 triggers:
 - type: redis
   metadata:
-    address: REDIS_HOST # Required host:port format
+    addressFromEnv: REDIS_HOST # Required host:port format
-    password: REDIS_PASSWORD
+    passwordFromEnv: REDIS_PASSWORD
     listName: mylist # Required
     listLength: "5" # Required
     enableTLS: "false" # optional
     databaseIndex: "0" # optional
 ```

-The `address` field in the spec holds the host and port of the Redis server.
-The value should be the name of the environment variable in the deployment/job that contains the actual value for the Redis server address.
+The `address`/`addressFromEnv` field in the spec holds the host and port of the Redis server. `addressFromEnv` value should be the name of the environment variable in the deployment/job that contains the actual value for the Redis server address.

-As an alternative to the `address` field the user can specify `host` and `port` parameters.
-If you would prefer to specify on actual value for the `address`, then the TriggerAuthentication object could used to define the value.
+As an alternative to the `address`/`addressFromEnv` field the user can specify `host`/`hostFromEnv` and `port`/`portFromEnv` parameters.
+TriggerAuthentication object can also be used to specify `address`, or `host` used to define the value.

-Provide the `password` field if the Redis server requires a password.
+Provide the `passwordFromEnv` field if the Redis server requires a password.
 Both the hostname and password fields need to be set to the names of the environment variables in the target deployment that contain the host name and password respectively.

 The `listName` parameter in the spec points to the Redis List that you want to monitor.
 The `listLength` parameter defines the average target value for the Horizontal Pod Autoscaler (HPA).